cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server-core.md

 ### schemaVersion

-Schema version can be used to tell Cube.js it should be recompiled in case schema code depends on dynamic definitions fetched from some external database or API.
+Schema version can be used to tell Cube.js schema should be recompiled in case schema code depends on dynamic definitions fetched from some external database or API.
+This method is called on each request.
+If returned string has been changed, schema will be recompiled.
+It can be used in both multitenant and single tenant environments.

 ```javascript
 const tenantIdToDbVersion = {};